 Historical and comparative analysis of race and ethnic relations.
-Origins and maintenance of ethnic stratification systems; discrimination and prejudice; the adaptation of communities; role of social movements and government policies in promoting civil rights and social change.

-Report prepared and respectfully submitted by Curriculum Services on behalf of the General Education Curriculum and Assessment Committee.
+Origins and maintenance of ethnic stratification systems; discrimination and prejudice; the a p adaptation of communities; role of social movements and government poloromoting civil rights and social change. icies in Report p General prepared and respectfully submitted by Curriculum Services on behal Education Curriculum and Assessment Committee.
+If of the